 A Tougher Road With Biden: The World Leaders Who Banked On Trump

 Prime Minister Benjamin Netanyahu said Israel had no greater friend in the White House than him.
-Hungarian Prime Minister Viktor Orban was the only European Union leader to endorse him for president in 2016.
+Hungarian Prime Minister Viktor Orbán was the only European Union leader to endorse him for president in 2016.
 And Brazilian President Jair Bolsonaro said he admires him greatly.
 President Trump has counted several world leaders as his fans, many of them authoritarians, nationalists or populists.
 But they might have trouble keeping their relationship with the United States as friendly and their growing authoritarian tendencies unchecked if Joe Biden wins the presidency.

-Besides the various torn up international accords, the retreat of traditional American leadership from the global stage and the cementing of the "America First" doctrine, there has been perhaps no more glaring consequence of President Trump's tenure than his embrace of strongmen who largely eschewed the Western-based human rights and rules of law agenda.
+Besides the various torn-up international accords, the retreat of traditional American leadership from the global stage and the cementing of the "America First" doctrine, there has been perhaps no more glaring consequence of Trump's tenure than his embrace of strongmen who largely eschewed the Western-based human rights and rules of law agenda.
 By figuring out relatively early how to win favor with Trump, these leaders often leveraged their close relationship with him to cement their own power at home.
-Some borrowed his rhetoric like decrying "fake news" to crack down on dissent, some appealed to his sense of pomp by throwing lavish ceremonies and others adopted his brazenly transactional approach to geopolitical dealmaking.
+Some borrowed his rhetoric such as decrying "fake news" to crack down on dissent, some appealed to his sense of pomp by throwing lavish ceremonies and others adopted his brazenly transactional approach to geopolitical dealmaking.

 None of these Trump "bromances," whether forged for pragmatic or ideological reasons, are likely to continue with the same fervor with Biden.
-The 77-year-old former vice president, who has made clear his distaste for Trump's embrace of strongmen, is nevertheless the product of a traditional Democratic establishment that has also tolerated unsavory rulers, in the name of preserving U.S. strategic interests.
-Still, if Biden wins, we can expect that he'll seek to bring human rights and the rule of law as important pillars of a U.S. foreign policy.
+The 77-year-old former vice president, who has made clear his distaste for Trump's embrace of strongmen, is nevertheless the product of a traditional Democratic establishment that has also tolerated unsavory rulers in the name of preserving U.S. strategic interests.
+Still, if Biden wins, we can expect he'll seek to bring human rights and the rule of law as important pillars of U.S. foreign policy.

-Over the last few weeks, our correspondents explored Trump's close relationships with some world leaders and how they might potentially change under a Biden presidency.
+Over the last few weeks, our correspondents explored Trump's close relationships with some world leaders and how they might change under a Biden presidency.

 The relationship with Russia's Vladimir Putin

 As candidate, Trump made clear his admiration for Russian President Vladimir Putin.
-And throughout his presidency — the Robert Mueller investigation and the ongoing Russian attempts to interfere with the election notwithstanding — Trump has mostly refrained from severely criticizing Putin himself.
+And throughout his presidency — the Robert Mueller investigation and the ongoing Russian attempts to interfere with the election notwithstanding — Trump has mostly refrained from severely criticizing Putin.
 (The Trump administration and Congress have called out Russia's aggressive behavior and have imposed several rounds of sanctions on Moscow.)

 Case in point: the Helsinki summit in 2018 in which Trump refused to unequivocally back his own intelligence agencies' assessment that Russia had interfered in the 2016 U.S. election.
 Putin, Trump said, was "extremely strong" in his denials.
-Fast forward to 2020 and U.S. intelligence agencies believe Russia is still engaging in "malign foreign influence" — including the use of social media and propaganda — that, they say, primarily goes after Biden.
+Fast-forward to 2020 and U.S. intelligence agencies believe Russia is still engaging in "malign foreign influence" — including the use of social media and propaganda — that, they say, primarily goes after Biden.
 (The Kremlin denies any interference in U.S. elections.)
 The drumbeat of interference assertions was a major reason U.S.-Russian relations never really had a chance to improve.

 How it might change under Biden